Laplace measure transitions and ghosts for meromorphic functions: The transition formula

 We employ a classical Laplace inversion method to derive sufficient conditions ensuring that \( \mu_r(t) = \mu_l(t) \) for all \( t \) when \( F \) has no singularities on the imaginary axis.

-\begin{lemma} Let $F(s)$ be a holomorphic Laplace pair $(\mu_l,\mu_r)$ satisfying the Phragm\'{e}n-Lindel\"{o}f condition \ref{def:PL} and having no singularities on the separatrix.
-Let $0<\delta<\min \{|a|, |b|, 1 \}.$ Then there exist positive constants $R_0$ and $M$ such that for all $R \geq R_0.$ \end{lemma}
+\begin{lemma} Let $F(s)$ be a holomorphic Laplace pair $(\mu_l,\mu_r)$ satisfying the Phragm\'{e}n-Lindel\"{o}f condition \eqref{eq_PL} and with no singularities on the separatrix.
+Let $0<\delta<\min \{|a|, |b|, 1 \}.$ Then there exist positive constants $R_0$ and $M$ such that